 PhD Physical Geography.
-Viva passed with minor corrections (Aii), PhD award confirmed 2021.
+Confirmed 2021.
 Pyrogenic carbon characteristics and short-term degradation trends in UK peatland catchments.

 - 2013 – 2014 University of Manchester:

 MSc Environmental Monitoring Modelling and Reconstruction.
-Final mark: Distinction (70) with a ‘highly commended’ dissertation (80).
-Post fire charcoal degradation in UK upland environments.
+Dissertation (highly commended): Post fire charcoal degradation in UK upland environments.

 - 2011 – 2013 University of Manchester:

 BSc (Hons) Geography.
-Final mark: 2.1 (66).
-Mid-Holocene Lake District landscape instability and vegetation change, Keskadale
+Dissertation: Mid-Holocene Lake District landscape instability and vegetation change, Keskadal

 carbon cycling, peatlands, pyrogenic carbon/biochar, wildfires/prescribed burning